 Failure by responsible campus officials to fully carry out all necessary project

 reviews for Code compliance might expose personnel to personal liability.

-State certified minority and women owned business enterprises are given the opportunity
+New York State certified minority and women owned business enterprises are given the

 projects with an estimated value of $100,000 or more.